Theoretical background

 Mathematics Capital: From Bourdieu’s theory to equity in mathematics education

-Pierre Bourdieu‘s theory of cultural and social capital (1986) provides a useful framework for conceptualizing the idea of Mathematics Capital (MCC).
+Pierre Bourdieu‘s theory of cultural and social capital (1986) provides a useful framework for conceptualizing the idea of Mathematics Capital (MC).
 Bourdieu argues that the educational system, rather than being a neutral field, values and rewards the types of cultural capital possessed by dominant classes.
 This form of advantage results in the reproduction of social inequalities, as students from more privileged backgrounds are better equipped to succeed in education.

 Although Bourdieu primarily focused on cultural capital related to the arts, his framework can be extended to understand the role of cultural capital in other fields, including science.
 The concept of science capital, developed as an extension of Bourdieu’s work, specifically focuses on the resources and dispositions related to science that an individual possesses (Archer et al., 2015).
 These resources include scientific knowledge and skills, social networks with people in the scientific field, and participation in science-related practices, such as visiting science museums or reading scientific magazines (Archer et al., 2015).